orklann/cssparser/README.md

 # cssparser

-This parser is based on the [CSS 2.1 specification](https://www.w3.org/TR/CSS2/)
+This parser is based on the [CSS Syntax Module Level 3](https://www.w3.org/TR/css-syntax-3/)

 ## Installation